Heterospory

 A female pinecone (Pinophyta) produces the megaspores of this heterosporic plant.

 A male pinecone (Pinophyta) produces the microspores of this heterosporic plant.

-Heterospory is the production of spores of two different sizes and sexes by the sporophytes of land plants.
+Heterospory is the production of spores of two distinct sizes and sexes by the sporophytes of vascular plants (in bryophytes, spore dimorphism is referred to as anisospory).
 The smaller of these, the microspore, is male and the larger megaspore is female.
 Heterospory evolved during the Devonian period from isospory independently in several plant groups: the clubmosses, the ferns including the arborescent horsetails, and progymnosperms.
 This occurred as part of the process of evolution of the timing of sex differentiation.
 Four extant groups of plants are heterosporous; Selaginella, Isoetes, Salviniales and seed plants.